Ways to Give

 Antilles School is grateful to everyone who has supported the school and its mission over the years.
 The strength of the school depends on your generosity.
 Every gift makes a difference.
 Whatever the size of a gift, a donor may make a pledge and pay for the gift in installments.
 Donors who work for corporations and foundations may find that their employers will match their gift to Antilles.
 Many ways to give are available and may benefit the donor as well as the Antilles community.
 All gifts are tax-deductible; Antilles is a nonprofit 501(c) (3) organization.

 Please visit our online giving page to make a donation with your credit card.
 While doing so you will earn the affinity points your card offers and receive a tax receipt for the amount of your gift.
+You can also donate via Venmo @Antilles-School-1.
 Contributions are tax deductible in the year the donation is given.

 If you own appreciated securities that would incur a capital gains tax if sold, you avoid the capital gains tax.
 In addition, you receive a charitable tax deduction for the full market value of the gift.